webdsagency/meowallet_wc/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.en.html

-MEO Wallet is a plugin for Wordpress/WooCommerce that provids possibility for marchants to accept payments from Wallet.pt
+MEO Wallet WC is a plugin for WooCommerce that provids possibility for merchants to accept payments from Wallet.pt

  == Description ==

-MEO Wallet is a plugin for Wordpress/WooCommerce that provides possibility to merchants accept payment from Wallet.pt.
+MEO Wallet WC Plugin is a payment gateway for WooCommerce.

-The main purpose of MEO Wallet WC Plugin is to act as payment gateway for WooCommerce.
+Users will be redirected to MEO Wallet website where they can pay via Wallet, Multibanco (The Portuguese payment method) and VISA or MASTERCARD.

-Users will be redirected to MEO Wallet website where can pay via Wallet, Multibanco (The Portuguese payment method), VISA/MASTERCARD.
+Checkout our portfolio at: http://www.webds.pt

 == Installation ==